-If you are at the end of pregnancy with any of those indicators, you may want to do these every day for a few days in a row, in addition to scheduling a Chiropractic appointment.
+If you are at the end of pregnancy with any of those indicators, you may want to do these every day for a few days in a row, in addition to our Three BalancesSM and scheduling a Chiropractic appointment, or other professional.
+Book a body work session or online consultation with an Aware Practitioner on our list (in limited areas).

 Rebozo Sifting (Manteado)